th-simon/th-simon.github.io/content/teaching/courses/index.md

 *TA and Exercise Instructor, University of Mannheim*

 **Introduction to Financial Accounting** — Fall 2014; Spring 2015, 2016, 2018, 2019
-*Student Teaching Assistant and Tutorial Instructor, University of Mannheim*
+*Tutorial Instructor, University of Mannheim*

-### Executive Level

-**Financial Accounting, Controlling and Taxation Talent Program** — Spring 2025
-*Lecturer in Controlling, Mannheim Business School*